barunio/barunio.github.com/_posts/2012-12-13-anarchy_in_software.md

 are among the guidelines established by the group.

 So long as an individual is working on a separate branch, however, they can do *whatever they want*.
-This is because until they wish to merge into master, they aren't affecting anyone else in any way.
+This is because until they want to merge into `master`, they aren't affecting anyone else in any way.
 So what moral basis do others have to force them to work according to some specific process?

 Social anarchism relies on the idea that it is possible for individuals to agree on acceptable social norms--the laws of society.
 Without a state agent, however, how are we to police individuals who decide to violate these norms?
-We take the following approach:
+The answer lies in our presumption that we are dealing with well-intentioned individuals who want to work together.

 If someone disagrees with the guidelines that have been established, we seek to understand the cause for their grievance, and give it an open public hearing.